April 25, 2017

 We actually view this as great news.
 Thousands of well-paying jobs are already open for people who can operate the soft machinery — business application software — of the digital economy, and we expect those numbers to grow exponentially.
 The caveat: There just aren’t enough people who are properly trained to fulfill the demand.

-These are not technical positions that must be staffed by highly technical engineers, computer scientists, or individuals with advanced science and technology degrees – and only represent about 10 percent of the workforce.
-Instead, these jobs are open to anyone who is creative, a critical thinker with a desire to learn, and trained to use business application software to generate business value.
+These are not technical positions that must be staffed by highly technical engineers, computer scientists, or individuals with advanced science and technology degrees — and represent little more than 5 percent of the workforce.
+We’re not talking about low skilled (e.g. retail) or vocational roles (e.g. nursing, welding, or carpentry) which make up about 50% of all US positions.
+Instead, we’re referring to the remaining 45% of US jobs that are considered “professional” and open to anyone who has at least 2 years of higher education, is creative, a critical thinker with a desire to learn, and trained to use business application software to generate business value.

 These “business science” positions have created a need for a new type of education program; one that can help everyday workers across all industries and companies of all sizes to either gain employment or learn new skills to stay employed.